 Your property lawyer will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your detailed quote will explain what you will pay when your property transaction goes through.

-If, for any reason at all, your property transaction does not go ahead, you will be covered by our No Move, No Fee guarantee.
+If, for any reason at all, your property transaction does not go ahead, you will be covered by a No Move, No Fee guarantee.

 Will I need property searches when buying a property in Worcester?